An Update to the Model for Understanding Inpatient AggressionAnna Quinn

 When Thomas Embling Hospital first opened, there was no model that outlined our understanding of aggression.
 So, in 2012, Associate Professor Andrew Carroll, Professor Michael Daffern, Dr Tessa Maguire and Associate Professor Trish Martin set out to develop the first Model for Understanding Inpatient Aggression.

-Since 2012 the model has been incorporated into training on aggression prevention across our services.
+Since 2012 we have incorporated the model into training on aggression prevention across our services.

-With the expansion of Forensicare’s services into Victorian prisons, we discovered we needed to undertake a review of the model in a bed-based prison setting, as the model – originally developing within a forensic mental health inpatient setting – needed to be tailored for use across all our services.
+With the expansion of Forensicare’s services into prisons, we needed to undertake a review of the model in these settings.
+This was because we needed to tailor the model for use across all our services.

-The review was undertaken in conjunction with Courtney Dunn, one of the mental health nurse practitioners, along with Dr Maguire, Associate Professor Carroll, and Professor Daffern who all developed the original model.
-The team set out to consider and incorporate relevant contextual factors that contribute to aggression in the prison setting and how to manage them.
+Dr Maguire, Associate Professor Carroll and Professor Daffern undertook the review with mental health nurse practitioner, Courtney Dunn.
+The team considered and incorporated relevant factors that contribute to aggression in the prison setting and how to manage them.

 The updated model includes a new table that outlines contextual factors specific to the mental health bed-based setting in prisons.
-The tables can be used as prompts to consider all relevant personal and contextual factors.
+Staff can use the tables as prompts to consider all relevant personal and contextual factors.

 “Prevention always starts with good assessment.
 We hope that the model provides a usable framework for staff at the front end,” Associate Professor Carroll said.